-Evidence and Proposals Impact on [+] [-] Policy area (full details in consultation documents) Consumers Licence holders and Industry Other to the required timescales for signposting to ADR. to the required timescale for signposting to ADR.
-Amends an existing expectation and applies it to new signposting requirements.
-New Resolving complaints The Code sets out minimum requirements for licence holders when responding to complaints. [+] Supports a good customer experience and satisfaction with licence holders' complaints handling processes. [+] Provides licence holders with clear requirements on content and standards of complaint responses. [+] Supports good complaints handling across the rail industry. [-] Potentially some costs for revising templates or staff training where good practice is not already followed - although licence holders remain free to make their own judgement on the appropriate format for a response.
-Dealing with Licence holders must have [+] Provides clarity for [+] Provides clarity and improves frivolous or procedures in place for dealing with communications complainants on recourse where confidence of complaints handling staff dealing with communications
+Evidence and Proposals Impact on [+] [-] +] [-] Policy area (full details in consultation documents) Consumers Licence holders and Industry Other Delays in handling complaints The licence holder must inform ORR and the relevant ADR scheme in circumstances where it is likely to experience a widespread failure to adhere to the required timescales for signposting to ADR.
+Amends an existing expectation and applies it to new signposting requirements. [+] Under our current guidance licence holders must already inform ORR and the relevant ADR scheme when emergency timescales are in place.
+This provision therefore amends an existing expectation and applies it to the required timescale for signposting to ADR. [+] Allows ORR to effectively carry out its role. [+] Provides transparency for the relevant ADR scheme.
+New Resolving complaints The CoP sets out minimum requirements for licence holders when responding to complaints. [+] Supports a good customer experience and satisfaction with licence holders' complaints handling processes. [+] Provides licence holders with clear requirements on content and standards of complaint responses. [+] Supports good complaints handling across the rail industry. [-] Potentially some costs for revising templates or staff training where good practice is not already followed - although licence holders remain free to make their own